- Creating Email Campaigns to Measure Your Website’s Performance - October 29, 2014

 Cleaning and maintaining your email contact lists maximizes your company’s potential of having your email newsletters reach your customers on a consistent basis.
 This gives you the possibility of a higher return on investment (ROI).
 Whether you are using an email marketing service like iContact to send your email messages or sending the messages through your own server, the most important piece of contact information from a customer is obviously their email address.
 If there is a problem with a customer’s email address, they miss out on your emails.
 Also, their email address will bounce every time you try to send them your email newsletter.

-While you are building your contact lists for your business, make sure you frequently check for and delete bogus email addresses that begin with words like abuse@ or postmaster@.
-If you are using an email marketing service like iContact, these email addresses will count against your pre-set subscriber count, limiting the number of email messages you can send to your true customers.
+While you are building your contact lists for your business, make sure you frequently check for and delete bogus email addresses that begin with words like [email protected] or [email protected] If you are using an email marketing service like iContact, these email addresses will count against your pre-set subscriber count, limiting the number of email messages you can send to your true customers.

 False email addresses can be prevented by setting up a strong confirmed (double) opt-in process for your contact lists.
 You could also try using an email change-of-address service, so that when one of your customers changes their email address, you will be notified and will be able to maintain your lists accordingly.